Contingency plan: Definition, examples & how to create

 5. Create contingency plans for the biggest risks

-Create a contingency plan for each risk you’ve identified as important.
+Create a contingency plan for each important risk you've identified.
 As part of that contingency plan, describe the risk and brainstorm what your team will do if the risk comes to pass.
-Each plan should include all of the steps you need to take to return to business as usual.
+Each plan should outline all the necessary steps to resume normal business operations.

 Your contingency plan should include information about: